CBNamikaze/honeyscanner/README.md

 - To test Honeyscanner against the latest [Cowrie](https://github.com/cowrie/cowrie) version, you can use the official Docker Image [here](https://hub.docker.com/r/cowrie/cowrie), pull it locally and run a Docker container with it.

-- If you prefer to test Honeyscanner against [Kippo](https://github.com/desaster/kippo), you can use the following Docker Image in DockerHub [here](https://hub.docker.com/r/aristofanischionis/kippo).

-- For testing Honeyscanner against [Dionaea](https://github.com/DinoTools/dionaea), use the following Docker Image in DockerHub [here](https://hub.docker.com/r/dinotools/dionaea).

-- For testing Honeyscanner against [Conpot](https://github.com/mushorg/conpot), use the following Docker Image in DockerHub [here](https://hub.docker.com/r/honeynet/conpot).

-- After running a Honeypot using Docker containers locally, you will be able to specify the following parameters: `--target_ip 127.0.0.1 --port 2222` when running the Honeyscanner.

-> **__NOTE__:** NEVER RUN `Honeyscanner` AGAINST HONEYPOTS YOU DO NOT OWN, OR YOU DO NOT HAVE EXPLICIT PERMISSION TO TEST.

-> **__NOTE__:** Currently `Honeyscanner` can actively attack the `Dionaea` and the `Conpot` honeypots only by using the DoS attack module.
-The way it works is that initially `Honeyscanner` uses nmap to find the open ports on the targeted honeypot, then tries to DoS all ports simultaneously.
-In order to run the nmap scanner, run `Honeyscanner` with root privileges for scanning `Dionaea` and `Conpot`.
-This provides nmap with deeper view of the services that run behind each port on the honeypot.

-> **__NOTE__:** For `Dionaea` only version 0.11.0 is supported at this stage of `Honeyscanner`.
-For `Conpot`, all versions up to `0.6.0` are supported.

 ## Usage

 Use the following examples as a reference for how to run `Honeyscanner`: